danielbereza50/courseProjects/README.md

 # Career_Projects
-A portfolio of past school projects
+A portfolio of career projects